develop2arman/rust-all-in-one/workspace/borrowchecker/BORROWCHECKER.md

 ---

-> Borrow checking relies on three interrelated concepts—**lifetimes, ownership, and borrowing**:
+Borrow checking relies on three interrelated concepts—**lifetimes, ownership, and borrowing**:

-> Ownership: the notion of ownership is rather limited. **An owner cleans up when its values’ lifetimes end.**
+Ownership: the notion of ownership is rather limited. **An owner cleans up when its values’ lifetimes end.**

-> For example, *when a function returns, the memory holding its local variables needs to be freed*.
+For example, *when a function returns, the memory holding its local variables needs to be freed*.
 Owners cannot prevent other parts of the program from accessing their values or report data theft to some overarching Rust authority.the term move means something very specific within Rust.
 Nothing physically moves.Movement within Rust code **refers to movement of ownership**, rather than the movement of data.
-Ownership is a term used within the Rust community to <u>refer to the compile-time process that checks</u> that every use of a value is valid and that every value is destroyed cleanly. ownership system provides a route to memory safety without needing a garbage collector.
+Ownership is a term used within the Rust community to <u>refer to the compile-time process that checks</uthat every use of a value is valid and that every value is destroyed cleanly. ownership system provides a route to memory safety without needing a garbage collector.

-> Four general strategies can help with **ownership issues**:
+Four general strategies can help with **ownership issues**:

 - [x] **Use references** where full ownership is not required.
 - [x] **Duplicate** the value.
 - [x] **Refactor** code to reduce the number of long-lived objects.
 - [x] **Wrap** your data in a type designed to assist with movement issues.

-> To borrow: there is no obligation to return the value to its owner.
+To borrow: there is no obligation to return the value to its owner.
 Its meaning is used to emphasize that while values can have a **single owner**, it’s possible for many parts of the program to **share access** to those values.

 ---

-> The borrow checker checks that all access to data is legal, which allows Rust to prevent safety issues.
+The borrow checker checks that all access to data is legal, which allows Rust to prevent safety issues.
 Learning how this works will, at the very least, speed up your development time by helping you avoid run-ins with the compiler.
 More significantly though, learning to work with the borrow checker allows you to build larger software systems with confidence.

-> It underpins the term **fearless concurrency**
+It underpins the term **fearless concurrency**

 ## Borrowing Rules